SongZhizhai/EasyNOMP/README.md

 You can see the logs of the server with ```docker logs -f nomp```, or jump into container with ```docker exec -it nomp```.

+### Notes

+If you are going to test ZCoin (lyra2z) on testnet, make sure you are uncommented proper lines in transactions.js in https://github.com/foxer666/node-stratum-pool

 -------
 ##### Hashing algorithms supported:
 * ? __Argon2__ (need tests)